-- Audiology and Opthalmology regular assessments with an Audiologist (hearing) and an Opthalmologist (sight) are important as people with Down syndrome are more at risk of hearing loss and sight problems. - Cardiology regular check ups with a cardiologist may be advised as a cautionary measure as people with Down syndrome have a slightly higher risk of heart problems. - Diet children and adults with Down syndrome can be more susceptible to weight gain.
+- Audiology and Opthalmology it may be recommended that your child has checks from an Audiologist (hearing) and an Opthalmologist (sight). - Cardiology regular check ups with a cardiologist may be advised as a cautionary measure as people with Down syndrome have a slightly higher risk of heart problems. - Diet children and adults with Down syndrome can be more susceptible to weight gain.
 A dietician can advise on any adjustments that may need to be made. - Early Intervention early intervention programmes have shown to be effective in helping all children with learning difficulties.
-A home-based package of support in education, speech therapy and
+A home-based package of support in education, speech therapy and physiotherapy will help maximise your child's development.